Seagate/cortx-k8s/README.md

 ### Storage Provisioning

-[Rancher Local Path Provisioner](https://github.com/rancher/local-path-provisioner) is used to manage dynamic provisioning of local storage for prerequisite services.
+[Rancher Local Path Provisioner](https://github.com/rancher/local-path-provisioner) is used to manage dynamic provisioning of local storage for prerequisite services. v0.0.22 is required when using the provided deployment script.

 - The `prereq-deploy-cortx-cloud.sh` script will ensure this directory exists, if you choose to utilize it.
 - This directory prefix is configurable in the `solution.yaml` file via the `solution.common.storage_provisioner_path`, while appending `local-path-provisioner` to it.